Voting in Switzerland: National Council

 Rules for the National Council are made federally.
 If a canton has two or more seats in the National Council, a so-called proportional representation takes place.
 The ballot has as many lists as candidates are running.
-A number of citizens which is depending on the number of seats to be elected can propose a list.
-Most of these lists are proposed by parties, but any citizens can run for election.
+While citizens can propose a list, most are presented by parties.
+Any citizen can run for election.

 Voters can either use a ready-made party ballot or a clear ballot.
 On both they can write in every candidate up to two times, and they can write in candidates of other lists.
 If they choose to leave some lines empty, they can give all the empty lines to one party, which constitutes a so-called party vote.
 For example, a voter can use the Social Democratic ballot with the candidates A, B and C but choose to strike B and C and write-in D from the Greens.
 A will get a candidate vote as well as D, and the Social Democrats will gain 2 votes over all and the Green 1.

 Party votes and votes given to a single candidate (so-called candidate votes) are added and compose the number of votes for the list.
 If a list wins one or more seats, the candidates with the highest number of candidate votes wins.

 Lists can join each other in an apparentment and sub-apparentments.
 For example, if the Social Democratic Party chooses to run with two lists, they can form a sub-apparentment.
 This sub-apparentment can then join an apparentment with the Green Party.
 In the voting outcome, they are first treated as one list - seats are given to the apparentment depending on how many votes it has got as a whole.
-As the voting outcome is calculated based on the Hagenbach-Bischoff system, the last seat in every canton goes to the list or apparentment with the highest number of not regarded votes for the ordinarily given seats, which leads to the possible outcome, that an apparentment has a higher number of not-regarded votes.
+As the voting outcome is calculated based on the Hagenbach-Bischoff system, the last seat in every canton goes to the list or apparentment with the highest number of not regarded votes for the ordinarily given seats.

-For example, on the National Council elections 2007 in the Canton of Jura, the parties received the following percentage of votes (sub-apparentments are already calculated):
+For example, in the 2007 National Council elections in the Canton of Jura, the parties received the following percentage of votes (sub-apparentments are already calculated):